 The victim often keeps others out thinking “nobody can possibly understand how hurt I am” No one can understand the pain of ______.
 This means that because no one could understand your loss - no one is a credible voice to come and walk alongside you through the pain.
 We efficiently construct a wall around ourselves (and our pain), and we are alone even in our legitimate hurt.
 In essence, the pain we experienced and our effort for it not to happen again leads us to a place where the very thing that keeps us wounded is embraced tightly because we somehow believe in releasing the pain we will be vulnerable to hurt again.

-Blaming others is another common defence mechanism.
+Blaming others is another common defense mechanism.
 As we shift blame for the painful things in our lives to other people -we remain a victim - it’s always someone else's fault.
 By avoiding responsibility for our actions, words, inactions and our response to those of others - we are rendered powerless.
 We can only change the things we have the responsibility for.
 By accepting healthy responsibility, we begin to see ourselves a little more clearly and then take action to address those issues that we don’t like in ourselves.
 It allows us to experience God in those areas and allows the Holy Spirit to begin His work to bring healing.
 We can’t be set free from an issue we don’t believe we have!

 Remember - God loves us and is on our side.
 Safe in the unshakable love of God we can find the courage to accept responsibility for our own “stuff”, address it and make the changes we need to.